sthesing/clitic/README.md

 - run with the `--help` or `-h` argument and begin output with `usage: foo [-h] [-V] [input [input ...]]`
 - can take input from stdin, e.g. in a pipeline
+- send output to stdout without causing a broken pipe

 Currently, only one template is available: